 Learning Health Index (LHI) Study 2021

-Learning fitness or learning health is your collective ‘abilities’ to perform.
+Learning health is your collective ‘ability’ to perform.
 Organizations outperforming their competitors are seen to have a healthier learning ecosystem.
 EdCast’s Learning Health Framework is a comprehensive model comprising 8 distinct dimensions of learning that contribute to an organization’s learning health and allows companies to measure their learning proficiencies in great detail.

 The LHI survey is a diagnostic instrument - a tool to foster and nurture learning.
 Take the survey to: